Matalus/steamdeck-tips/ssh.md

 ```
 sudo systemctl enable sshd
 ```
-9. now run the following command to verify the SSHD is enabled
+9. now run the following command to verify that SSHD is enabled
 ```
 sudo systemctl status sshd
 ```